rajiba-sahoo2202/rajiba-sahoo2202/README.md

 ⚡ **Long-Term Vision**
 I aspire to contribute to **research-driven AI**, focusing on:
 - Curved Neural Networks & Geometric AI Architectures
-- AI for **Weather Prediction & Infrastructure Planning**
 - Intelligent systems that enhance **memory recall and optimization**